yugabyte/yugabyte-db/docs/content/v1.2/yedis/api/_index.md

 Bitmaps | Not yet supported |
 HyperLogLogs | Not yet supported |
 GeoSpatial | Not yet supported |
-Time series | New datatype in Yugabyte DB |
+Time series | New datatype in YugabyteDB |

 ## Commands
-Redis-cli or any Redis applications can access Yugabyte DB using the YEDIS API.
+Redis-cli or any Redis applications can access YugabyteDB using the YEDIS API.
 The following Redis commands are accepted.

 Command | Description |
 --------|-------------|